 Booster Vaccinations – Puppies

-- 1 year after completing initial vaccination series, then yearly or every 3 years if on a regular vaccination schedule
+- 1 year after completing the initial vaccination series, then yearly or every 3 years if on a regular vaccination schedule

 Booster Vaccinations – Dogs